-The Universities' Bargaining Team firmly believes in transparent negotiations, but recognizes that not everyone can attend the actual negotiation sessions.
-So to bring the negotiations to those who cannot attend, we will post our summaries of the negotiations along with occasional links to proposals or tentative agreements.
+The Universities' Bargaining Team firmly believes in transparent negotiations and, therefore, we will post our summaries of the negotiations along with occasional links to proposals or tentative agreements.
 Hopefully our posts will have the effect of opening negotiations to everyone.

 Below is the schedule of negotiations that the parties have agreed to so far and summaries of the negotiation sessions that have already occurred.
 Please be sure to check back here for summaries of future negotiations.

 The parties met for two days on the campus of Portland State University to kick-off the 2019 classified staff negotiations.
 On the first day of face-to-face negotiations, each party gave their opening statement.
 The Union’s opening statement focused on three items: 1) seeking a contract that would improve the economic security for all its members by increasing wages and total compensation; 2) achieving greater flexibility in the workplace to improve university sustainability and member work-life balance; and, 3) improving the Union’s access to represented employees in the workplace and during new employee orientation.
 The Universities’ opening statement focused on the: 1) increasing costs of public employees’ PERS and PEBB benefits; 2) state’s disinvestment in higher education over the past 30 years;, 3) the harsh economic reality the Universities will face if the Governor’s Recommended Budget is adopted as-is; and, 4) the need for the Universities and Union to work collaboratively toward seeking an increase in state funding at the legislature as well as finding common ground to reach an agreement that is sustainable for the Universities, inasmuch as it keeps access to a college education affordable.